 e.
 Name of applicant's contact person, telephone number, and address,

 g.
-The FLH-TA grant region for which the proposal is submitted (i.e., Eastern, Central, or Western Region).
+The FLH-TA grant region for which the proposal is submitted (i.e., Eastern, Central, or Western Region), and

-3. A detailed Statement of Work covering a three year period that contains measurable monthly and annual accomplishments.
+(3) A detailed Statement of Work covering a 3 year period that contains measurable monthly and annual accomplishments.
 The applicant's Statement of Work is a critical component of the selection process.
-The Statement of Work must include an outreach component describing the grantee's activities to inform potentially eligible groups about the section 514 and 516 FLH program.
+The Statement of Work must include an outreach component describing the applicant's activities to inform potentially eligible groups about the section 514 and 516 FLH program.
 The outreach component must include a schedule of their planned outreach activities and must be included in a manner so that performance can be measured.
-In addition, the outreach activities must be coordinated with the appropriate RHS State office and meet the minimum performance requirements as stated in the Scope of Work section of this notice.
-The Statement of Work must state how many areas the applicant will target for their outreach activities (Note: If selected for funding, the applicant will be required to revise their Statement of Work, after consultation with RD State Directors, to identify the areas that will be targeted).
+In addition, the outreach activities must be coordinated with the appropriate RHS State Office and meet the minimum performance requirements as stated in the Scope of Work section of this Notice.
+The Statement of Work must state how many areas the applicant will target for their outreach activities (Note: If selected for funding, the applicant will be required to revise their Statement of Work, after consultation with Rural Development State Directors, to identify the areas that will be targeted).
 The Statement of Work must also include a component for training organizations on the application process and the long-term management of FLH.
 The Statement of Work will also describe the applicant's plans to access other funding for the development and construction of FLH and their experience in obtaining such funding.
-The Statement of Work must describe any duties or activities that will be performed by other agencies on behalf of the grantee.
+The Statement of Work must describe any duties or activities that will be performed by other agencies on behalf of the applicant.

-5. Organizational documents and financial statements to evidence the applicant's status as a properly organized private or public nonprofit agency and the financial ability to carry out the objectives of the grant program.
-If other agencies will be working on behalf of the grantee, working agreements between the grantee and those agencies must be submitted as Start Printed Page 38501part of the proposal and any associated cost must be included in the applicant's budget.
-Organizational and financial statements must also be submitted as part of the application for any agencies that will be working on behalf of the grantee to document the eligibility of those organizations.
+(5) Organizational documents and financial statements to evidence the applicant's status as a properly organized private or public non-profit agency and the financial ability to carry out the objectives of the grant program.
+If other agencies will be working on behalf of the applicant, working agreements between the applicant and those agencies must be submitted as part of the proposal and any associated cost must be included in the applicant's budget.
+Organizational and financial statements must also be submitted as part of the application for any agencies that will be working on behalf of the applicant to document the eligibility of those organizations.

-6. A detailed budget plan projecting the monthly and annual expenses the grantee will incur.
-Costs will be limited to those that are allowed under 7 CFR parts 3015, 3016 and 3019.
+(6) A detailed budget plan projecting the monthly and annual expenses the applicant will incur.
+Costs will be limited to those that are allowed under 7 CFR parts 3015, 3016, and 3019.

-7. To assure that funds are equitably distributed and that there is no duplication of efforts on related projects, all applicants are to submit a list of projects they are currently involved with, whether publicly or privately supported, that are, or may be, related to the objectives of this grant.
-In addition, the same disclosure must be provided for any agencies that will be working on behalf of the grantee.
+(7) To insure that funds are equitably distributed and that there is no duplication of efforts on related projects, all applicants are to submit a list of projects they are currently involved with, whether publicly or privately supported, that are or may be, related to the objectives of this grant.
+In addition, the same disclosure must be provided for any agencies that will be working on behalf of the applicant.

-10. A narrative describing the applicant's ability and experience in overcoming community opposition to farm labor housing and describing the methods and techniques that they will use to overcome any such opposition, should it occur.
+(10) A narrative describing the applicant's ability and experience in overcoming community opposition to FLH and describing the methods and techniques that they will use to overcome any such opposition, should it occur.

 The initial application (or proposal) evaluation process designed for this RFP will consist of two phases.
 The first phase will evaluate the applicant's Statement of Work and the degree to which it sets forth measurable objectives that are consistent with the objectives of FLH-TA grant program.
 The second phase will evaluate the applicant's knowledge and ability to provide the management necessary for carrying out a FLH-TA grant program.
 Proposals will only compete against other proposals within the same region.
 Selection points will be awarded as follows: